nicolastonon/tZq-TMVA-code/README.txt

 ---------------------------

-* The './auto_BDTanalysis_3regions' script executes automatically the un-commented functions in all 3 regions.
+* The './auto_BDTanalysis_3regions' script executes automatically the activated functions, in all 3 regions.
 ==> USE THIS SCRIPT WHEN YOU WANT TO RUN CODE IN ALL 3 REGIONS !

 * The 'merge_templates_combine.sh' script combines the 3 'Reader...' (= template) files